benc-uk/kube-workshop/02-container-registry/readme.md

 # 📦 Container Registry & Images

 We will deploy & use a private registry to hold the application container images.
-This is not strictly necessary as we could pull the images from a public repo, however using a private repo is a more realistic approach.
+This is not strictly necessary as we could pull the images directly from the public, however using a private registry is a more realistic approach.

-[Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/) will be set up and used.
+[Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/) is what we will be using

 ## 🚀 ACR Deployment

-Deploying ACR is very simple:
+Deploying a new ACR is very simple:

 ```bash
 az acr create --name $ACR_NAME --resource-group $RES_GROUP \